kevin36936/CSCI2720-gp/README.md

 #Dataset

-parsing.js can be used to build the database for events (Working in progress)
+Use parsingEvents.js and parsingVenues.js to build the database. "node parsingEvents.js" for example.
+Create the corresponding collection inside the database first.